jomartinez27/picturepixel/README.md

 This style was chosen in order to make the design responsive to the window screen.
 If a user is on a smaller screen the images will stack ontop of another to have the scrolling effect on a phone.
 ![images](app/assets/images/profile_scroll.gif)

+## Other Features
+* Frontend/Backend Auth
+* AWS used for uploading
+* Jbuilder to fetch data from backend

 # Future Features
 * Follow feature
 * Comment/Like on another image